adaptris-labs/interlok-build-parent/README.md

 If you don't want to assemble into `./build/distribution` then you can override that location by defining a `interlokDistDirectory=` in your gradle properties (or on the commandline).
 We generally discourage this, unless you are only running the assemble task.

+### Detecting changes to the parent build gradle.

+Since we're using `apply from`; this is effectively treated as a script plugin, which means that it is added to your local module cache (`~/.gradle/caches/modules-2` or similar).
+This cache is managed by the gradle daemon and any changes will be detected automatically (probably daily).
+However, in some situations you may be after the latest and greatest version of the parent gradle file.
+If that's the case then you can use the commandline switch _--refresh-dependencies_ to force gradle to refresh the state of all your dependencies : `./gradlew --refresh-dependences clean check assemble`.
+This should force a re-download of the parent gradle.